behrouzT/LinkedIn-Post-Assistant/README.md

 ### Build and Test Locally
 1. Clone this repository
 2. Open the project in your code editor
-3. Load the `src` folder as an unpacked extension in Chrome
+3. Load the `LinkedIn Post Assistant` folder as an unpacked extension in Chrome

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.